RichardDel-ITsec/IAM-Projects/Policy-drafting/Sample-policy.md

 Devices are returned, and credentials are reset.

+Account to be deleted in next quaterly review cycle.
 ### 4.3 Role Changes

 Role updates triggered by promotions or departmental moves.

-Privileges are adjusted according to new responsibilities.
+Privileges are adjusted according to new role, as prescride by role matrix.

 ### 5. Access Control Policy